bikeshaving/crank/website/documents/index.md

 ### Reason #2: It’s predictable

 Crank uses generator functions to define stateful components.
-You store local state in local variables, and yield elements to keep that state around.
+You store local state in local variables, and yield elements rather than returning them to keep that state around.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";